 Read more about Trollhättan Canal Walks here.

 The nature reserve Älvrummet offers many nice hiking trails, both long and short among the beautiful nature surrounding the Göta River.
 Two popular trails are the Kärlekens Stig (Path of Love) and Träbrostigen (Wooden bridge trail).
 Kärlekens Stig goes along the waters of the Göta River while Träbrostigen goes more inland among the deep forest of Älvrummet.

 Walk along the Trollhättan locks, one of the most popular destinations in the Trollhättan area.
 In this unique setting you will get acquainted with three generations of lock systems, created to fit the needs of different generations of ships to make their way past the Trollhättan waterfalls.
 The walk will take you past important landmarks such as the Canal Museum and the lock systems of 1800, 1844 and 1916.

 De Lavals Walk - 1.7 kilometers

 Walk along the waterfalls and cliffs on the Göta river's west side.
-During the summer (2020: Due to current restrictions due to the COVID-19 outbreak, release of water in the falls are cancelled until further notice, read more here) the waterfall gates open and you can follow the water as it flows through the once empty riverbed.
+During the summer (read more here) the waterfall gates open and you can follow the water as it flows through the once empty riverbed.
 The walk will take you past other important landmarks such as the Strömkarlen bridge, Oscar's bridge, the King's Cave and Trollhättan church.